AbduJama/MIPS_CPU/README.md

 Built using VHDL in Intel's Altera Quartus Software and ModelSim was used for the Simulation.

-The program takes around 400 Cycles to hit SYSCALL and terminate.
+The test program takes around 400 Cycles to hit SYSCALL and terminate.